bdelbosc/beer-feedback/README.md

 ### Preparation

-The first time, you have to give your name and fill your judging rank if any, this information is persisted in your smartphone and will be part of the final PDF report.
+The first time, you have to give your name and fill your judging rank if any, you can add additional information to be contacted if you want, this information is persisted in your browser and will be part of the final PDF report.

 ![First page](./page-identity.png)

-Then describe the beer that you want to evaluate, you need to provide the BCJP category and an entry identifier, this information will be persisted on your smartphone.
+Click on ">> Beer" and describe the beer entry that you want to evaluate, you need to provide the BCJP category and an entry identifier, this information will be persisted on your smartphone.
-When you're ready, pour your beer and go to the Scoresheet
+When you're ready, pour your beer and click on ">> Go to the Scoresheet"

 ![Beer page](./page-beer.png)